Linning / Gerard / Eck | Cutting Crime Using the Rule of the Few | Buch | 978-1-032-55331-3 | www.sack.de

 Weitere Infos & Material

-Part 1: How Many Get Crime Wrong 2.
+1. The Hockey Stick Epiphany Part 1: How Many Get Crime Wrong 2.
 Is Crime Widespread?
 3. Do Residents Matter Most?
 4. Do Arrests Reduce Crime?
 Part 2: Re-Thinking Crime 5.
 Crime as a By-Product of Everyday Life 6.
-Small Wins That Count 7.
-Power of Place Managers Part 3: What’s Your Problem?
+It's the Small Wins That Count 7.
+The Power of Place Managers Part 3: What’s Your Problem?
 8. What Is a Problem?
-9. How Crime Problems Arise 10.
-Fixing Problems 11.
-When Place Managers Do Not Cooperate 12.
-Will Offenders Just Move Around the Corner?
+9. How Do Crime Problems Arise?
+10. How Do We Fix Problems?
+11. What If Place Managers Do Not Cooperate?
+12. Won't Offenders Just Move Around the Corner?
 Part 4: Putting the Rule of the Few into Practice 13.
 Lessons from a Homicide Scene 14.
 Crime Radiation and Place Network Investigations 15.
 Deployment with Purpose 16.
 Finding Public Characters 17.
-Scrapping What Does Not Work
+SCRAP What Does Not Work

-Shannon J. Linning, PhD, is an assistant professor in the School of Criminology at Simon Fraser University.
+Shannon J. Linning, PhD, is an Assistant Professor of Criminology at Simon Fraser University.
 She teaches courses in crime prevention, policing, and research methods.
 Her research explores how the owners and managers of property can create safer areas by suppressing crime opportunities at and around their properties.
-She has been invited to speak at international conferences such as the Environmental Criminology and Crime Analysis symposium, the International Association of Professional Security Consultants conference, and the Problem-Oriented Policing annual meeting.
-Her research appears in academic journals such as Crime Science, Journal of Criminal Justice, and Journal of Quantitative Criminology.
-She is the co-author of books, including Place Management and Crime: Ownership and Property Rights as a Source of Social Control.
-She has also co-authored several series about effective crime reduction for the International City/County Management Association’s (ICMA) publication, Public Management.
+Her research explores how the owners and managers of property can create safer areas by surpressing crime opportunities at and around their properties.
+Her research appears in many academic journals, and she is the co-author of books, including Place Management and Crime: Ownership and Property Rights as a Source of Social Control.

-Daniel W. Gerard, M.S., is a retired captain and 32-year veteran of the Cincinnati, Ohio Police Department.
-Daniel has published articles in both academic and practitioner journals and has served as an invited consultant, speaker, trainer, and instructor for numerous police agencies, universities and organizations throughout the United States and Canada.
+Daniel W. Gerard, MS, is a retired captain and 32-year veteran of the Cincinnati, Ohio Police Department.
+He has published articles in both academic and practitioner journals and has served as an invited consultant, speaker, trainer, and instructor for numerous police agencies, universities, and organizations throughout the United States and Canada.

 John E. Eck, PhD, is an Emeritus Professor of Criminal Justice at the University of Cincinnati.
-His work spans five decades, working with police agencies around the world, conducting research, and developing thinking tools to aid crime prevention.
-John is one of the key architects of some of the most widely used crime problem-solving tools, including the SARA model, the crime problem triangle, the CHEERS criteria, and the General Problem-Solving Matrix (GPSM).
-He received his master’s in public policy from the University of Michigan in 1977 and his doctorate in criminology from the University of Maryland in 1994.
-He has worked for the Police Executive Research Forum (PERF) as its Research Director, the Washington/Baltimore High Intensity Drug Trafficking Area as its Evaluation Director, and at the University of Cincinnati, where he taught courses on police effectiveness, crime prevention, and professional writing.
-He also carves basalt, granite, and slate in his backyard.
+His work spans five decades, working with police agencies around the world, conducting research and developing thinking tools to aid crime prevention.
+He is one of the key architects of widely used crime problem-solving tools such as the SARA model, the crime problem triangle, the CHEERS criteria, and the General Problem-Solving Matrix.
+He has worked for the Police Executive Research Forum as its Research Director, the Washington/Baltimore High Intensity Drug Trafficking Area as its Evaluation Director, and at the University of Cincinnati, where he taught courses on police effectiveness, crime prevention, and professional writing.

 Ihre Fragen, Wünsche oder Anmerkungen